Antigua and Barbuda

 Expenses with a non-refundable fund contribution for a family of four: spouses with two children aged 13 and 20

-What benefits does an investor get by participating in the Antigua and Barbuda CBI programme?
+What benefits does an investor get by participating in the Antigua and Barbuda CBI program?

-The Antigua and Barbuda CBI programme benefits include:
+The Antigua and Barbuda CBI program benefits include:

 How many countries are visa-free for citizens of Antigua and Barbuda?